wh2000292/JsonRPC/README.markdown

 $server->before('beforeProcedure');

 $server->attach(new Api);
 echo $server->execute();

-?>
 ```

 You can use this method to implements a custom authentication system or anything else.
-If you would like to reject the authentication, you can throw the exception `JsonRPC\AuthenticationFailure`.
+If you would like to reject the authentication, you can raise the exception `JsonRPC\Exception\AuthenticationFailureException`.

 ### Client